Find out the current market value of your used desktop computer by using our simple

 Accuracy & completeness:

-Our appraisals are accurate enough to use for financial inventory, and has been used to set a fair sale price of used electronics in cases where negotiating doesn’t make sense.
+This calculator is accurate enough to use for financial inventory, and has been used to set a fair sale price of used electronics in cases where negotiating doesn’t make sense.
 It’s intended as a fair price to set for a desktop system.
 The calculator takes into account the condition of the equipment.
 Should you wish to sell it there is a classified ad at the end to copy the appraisal into.
 This should be a fair and simple way to share the fair market value with a prospective buyer.

 PC’s are much less common than they were a decade back.
 The majority of computer usage has shifted to laptops, phones, and some tablet usage.
 Fortunately computers of all kinds, gaming, custom made, apple, or otherwise, are still manufactured, sold, and purchased, both new and used.
 This means that the used computers are relatively common but also that it’s sill fair to assert than they have monetary worth.